OrkunDmrc/forecaster/README.md

 ## Features
 1. WebApp showing the weather 7 days from today.
-2. Supported by https://turkiyeapi.dev/ as cities and https://api.weatherapi.com/ as tempatures.
+2. Supported by https://turkiyeapi.dev/ for cities and https://api.weatherapi.com/ for tempatures.

 ## Technologies